Interested in taking out nib Health Insurance? Compare nib policies and apply for cover.

 Is there an option for overseas visitors?

 nib offers a health insurance option for overseas students and working visitors through a wholly owned subsidiary company called IMAN Australian Health Plans.
 IMAN offers a range of different covers for working visitors, these include: Budget, Value, Basic, Mid and Top Visitor Cover.
-There are a number of different benefits that their cover offers:
+There are a number of different benefits that its cover offers:

 - It meets the Department of Immigration and Citizenship (DIAC) working visa requirements